corsairmarks/combined_silfae_revisited/mod/README.md

 # Changes

-All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.0.*, the latest version when this was written.
+All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.1.*, the latest version when this was written.
 Updates include:

 * Fix the broken portrait clothing selector for male rulers
 * Update the namelist to account for all built-in army types, remove obsolete entries
 * Update portrait selection for Pops - higher-strata Pops (rulers, complex drones, bio-trophies, and precursors) may use laurel wreaths
 * Update clothing selection for Pops - your Pops will wear clothing based on their jobs
-* Update the custom starting system initializer and special neighbors for 3.0
+* Update the custom starting system initializer and special neighbors
 * Custom starting initializer now supports a variety of civics and origin starts (all the built-in ones)
 * Remove a species trait (Resilient) from the prescripted empire, because Charismatic is now 2 points